Am0rphous/Awesome/README.md

  - [Pm2.io](https://pm2.io) - _PM2 is a production process manager for Node.js applications with a built-in load balancer.
 It allows you to keep applications alive forever, to reload them without downtime and to facilitate common system admin tasks._
  ### Programming
  - [KDevelop](https://github.com/KDE/kdevelop) - _Cross-platform IDE for C, C++, Python, QML/JavaScript and PHP._
+  #### JavaScript
+  - [30-Days-Of-JavaScript](https://github.com/Asabeneh/30-Days-Of-JavaScript) - _30 days of JavaScript programming challenge is a step by step guide to learn JavaScript programming language in 30 days.
+This challenge may take up to 100 days, please just follow your own pace._
   #### Nim
   - [GUI Options for Nim](https://matthiashager.com/gui-options-for-nim)
   - [Nimwsnetproxy](https://github.com/skelsec/nimwsnetproxy) - _Websockets-tcp proxy in nim._